Coconut (C. nucifera) belongs to the Arecaceae (Palmae) family and the subfamily Cocoideae.

 - Healing – when applied on scrapes and cuts, coconut oil forms a thin, chemical layer which protects the wound from outside dust, bacteria and virus.
 Coconut oil speeds up the healing process of bruises by repairing damaged tissues.
 Plus, it smells a heck-of-a-lot better than anything from the pharmacy.

-- Lubricant – it is an all-natural, perfectly safe personal lubricant for masturbation and sex.
+- Lubricant – it is an all-natural, perfectly safe personal lubricant.
 Not compatible with latex!

 - Makeup Remover – use a cotton swab and a dab of coconut oil and you would be amazed at how well it works!